-“I’m on Lexington and Fifth, darling” Caroline repeated, loudly.
+“I’m on Lexington and Fifth, darling” Minerva repeated, loudly.

-“Darling, I’m with my literary agent!
-We just got out of a meeting in the boardroom, and it seems I am being published again!”
-Said Caroline
+“Darling!
+I’m with my literary agent!
+We just got out of a meeting in the boardroom, and it seems I am being published again!” pouted Minerva

 “Again!
-Yes, well, when you’ve been published this many times it’s a real bore!”
-Pouted Caroline, taking off her sunglasses to look to check her makeup and look at her eyelash makeup through the tinted glass reflection.
+Yes, well, when you’ve been published this many times it’s a real bore!” lamented Minerva, taking off her sunglasses to look at her makeup and fix her eyelash liner through the tinted glass reflection.

 “A bore, can’t you hear me?!”
-Caroline screamed into the phone.
+Minerva screamed into the phone.

-“Caroline, is that you screaming?
-You know, there is a noise policy here!”
+“Minerva, is that you screaming?
+You know, there is a noise policy in this program!”
 A distant voice echoed.

 “Yes, Nurse Gottlieb!
 What is it now?”
-Caroline was almost smug with her tone, but more so, with her eye rolling.
+Minerva was almost smug with her tone, but more so, with her eye-rolling.

-“Caroline, you missed your afternoon meds!
-Wipe that smirk off your face, Caroline!
-This is serious, you can’t just skip your meds, and make noisy calls outside the hallway when group is in session.
-There are rules in this program, Caroline, and you will follow them!”
-Nurse Gottlieb exclaimed, starring Caroline in the eye, who was almost in shock by the directness and the tone of the nurse at Serling Day Program for the Mentally Ill in Harrison, New York.
+“Minerva, you missed your afternoon meds!
+Wipe that smirk off your face!
+This is serious, you can’t just skip your meds, and make noisy calls outside the hallway when the group is in session.
+There are rules in this program, Minerva, and you will follow them!”
+Nurse Gottlieb exclaimed, starring Minerva in the eye, who was almost in shock by the directness and the tone of the nurse at the Ongoing Day Program for the Mentally Ill in Larrison, New York.

-Caroline looked down at her cell phone in shameful desperation and began to text Jacques “Get me out here!
+Minerva looked down at her cell phone in shameful desperation and began to text Jacques “Get me out here!
 I can’t stand this program!”
-Caroline typed.
+Minerva typed.

-“We’re going to the beach house this weekend, and your invited too Caroline.
+“We’re going to the beach house this weekend, and you are invited too Minerva.
 Everyone will be there.
 Just make sure your packed and ready” Jacques said reassuringly via text.

 “How did you two meet?” my therapist inquired.
 “In partial hospital….”
 I elaborated at length.

-Venturing out into my community where I had been hospitalized or had therapists of my own, I would run into people that treated my illness during my recovery or earlier on in my adolescence.
-I also stumbled upon old face, people like Caroline, and others, that I knew from treatment.
-Now on the other side, it was rather awkward, especially in the case of Caroline.
+Venturing out into my own community where I had been hospitalized several times in the past and even had therapists of my own, I would run into people that treated my illness during the earlier days of my recovery.
+I also stumbled upon old faces, people like Minerva, and others, that I knew from treatment from when I was discharged from Liberty years ago.
+Now on the other side, it was rather awkward, especially in the case of Minerva.

-I say this because when I reengaged with Caroline she was in the same spot as she was eleven years ago.
+I say this because when I reengaged with Minerva she was in the same spot as she was eleven years ago.
 Maybe even worse off.
-I am judging this by her level of care, the time that elapsed with little or no gains made in insight into her illness or judgement in terms of repeated relapses without gaining additional perspective on her condition.
-Caroline was now in a Continuing Day program called PROs, which was on the campus we met eleven years ago, just in a different building.
+I am judging this by her level of care.
+Also, by the sheer amount of time that elapsed with little or no gains made in terms of insight into her illness or judgment when it came to repeated relapses without gaining additional perspective on her condition.
+Minerva was now in a Continuing Day program called PROs, which was on the campus we met eleven years ago, just in a different building.

 I couldn’t fathom going to the same small mental health campus for over a decade, and not even benefit from it whatsoever.
-During the last eleven years, Caroline had crashed another two cars during additional manic episodes, and gone off her meds two more times without doctor supervision.
-When I found Caroline this last time, she was washing her laundry at the local halfway house, which was connected to the agency which subsidizes her supported housing program.
+During the last eleven years, Minerva had crashed another two cars during additional manic episodes and gone off her meds two more times without doctor supervision.
+When I found Minerva this last time, she was washing her laundry at the local halfway house, which was connected to the agency which subsidizes her supported housing program.

 Eleven years and no progress I thought to myself.
 This can’t be the case.
 I mean, it must take real work to stay in a holding pattern in life for so long without budging.
-Either that, or she must very sick or symptomatic most of the time.
-I would later find out that cases like Caroline exist everywhere, and she is no more unique than her biography is to other people with a mental health disorder that share their story.
+Either that or she must very sick or symptomatic most of the time.
+I would later find out that cases like Minerva exist everywhere, and she is no more unique than her biography is to other people with a mental health disorder that shares their story.

 “We meet for coffee every so often at the diner…” I said to my therapist, finalizing my thought.